Skip to main content

 spasticity

-Spasticity is quite a common symptom in MS and refers to stiffness generally in leg muscles but sometimes affecting other joints.
-To some extent spasticity may be used to help overcome muscle weakness, which can be beneficial.
+Spasticity refers to muscle stiffness or tightness, which can affect normal movement.
+In MS, this is generally in leg muscles, but sometimes affects other joints.
+To some extent spasticity may help overcome muscle weakness, which can be beneficial.

-When spasticity is troublesome there are a number of drug treatments that can be used.
+When spasticity is troublesome there are several drugs and other treatment options that may help.
 A physiotherapist can assess the level and type of spasticity, and recommend suitable exercises and other treatments.

 Cookie Policy